programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 ### Visualising the results

-The best way to get a sense of how well the Word Embedding process performs in conjunction with UMAP dimensionality reduction is to make a plot that projects the 150-dimensional document embeddings down to just 2 dimensions for visualisation.
+The best way to get a sense of how well the Word Embedding process performs in conjunction with UMAP dimensionality reduction is to make a plot of the first 2 UMAP-reduced dimensions.
 Figure 3 shows two views of the data coloured by the DDC1 and DDC2 groups, respectively.
 It’s clear that the vocabularies of the social and physical sciences—at least, those that we selected here—differ significantly.

 **Figure 3.
 UMAP embedding of selected EThOS data coloured by assigned DDC**